-Most magazines and journals are located on the North third floor.
-(Come up to the second floor and walk past the new book display to the stairs.)
-The most current issues located in the glassed room, while the older issues are bound together and located on shelves.
+Most magazines and journals are located on the North Wing third floor.
+(Come up to the second floor . turn left, cross the room, and take the stairs to the third floor.)
+Current and older issues are bound together and located on shelves.
 Some magazines and journals, often those dealing with teaching are located in the TMC, which is on the first floor.
 Please consult the journals list on the myRedDragon library tab to determine the location of a specific journal or magazine.

 Borrowing Information is available on the library's borrowing policy page.
 Borrowing privileges are extended to the following:

 Periodicals may not be checked out to students.
 Faculty may borrow periodicals on "special loan."

 To pay a library fine, the The Help Center front counter will accept cash, check or money order.
 You can pay with a credit card in person at the Bursars office, or mail a check to SUNY Cortland Memorial Library, The Help Center, P.O.
 Box 2000, Cortland, NY 13045.

 Given the expense and frequent changes in course requirements, the library does not purchase textbooks.
 We encourage faculty to donate copies of textbooks to us, or to put them on reserve at the The Help Center desk.

 Books that you have checked out from Memorial Library may be renewed online.
 Students, faculty and staff can log into their library account via the link to the lower left of the library tab, using their netID and password.
 Click on the number next to "Loans".
 Community borrowers should use this link, and will need the 14-digit number on their blue ID card and the last 4 numbers of their phone number to log in.
 Books may also be renewed by calling The Help Center at 607-753-2500.